deepanshs/csdmpy/docs/examples/2D{3}-datasets/2D{3}-datasets.rst

     >>> print('x1 =', x[1].coordinates[:10])
     x1 = [0.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9.]

-respectively, where coordinates along both dimensions are spaced uniformly.
+respectively.
 In the above example, only the first ten coordinates along each dimension are displayed.

-The dependent variable is an image data as also seen from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the corresponding :ref:`dv_api` instance.
+The dependent variable is the image data, as also seen from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the corresponding :ref:`dv_api` instance.